On Temporal Graph Exploration: Preliminaries

 For a given temporal graph $\calG$ with source node~$s$, an \emph{exploration schedule} $\mathcal S$ is a temporal walk that starts at $s$ at time $0$ and visits all vertices.
 The \emph{arrival time} of $\mathcal S$ is the time step in which the walk reaches the last unvisited vertex.
 An exploration schedule with smallest arrival time is called {\em foremost}.
 The temporal exploration problem \tempex is defined as follows: Given a temporal graph $\calG$ with source node $s$ and lifetime at least $|V|^2$, compute a foremost exploration schedule.
-To ensure the existence of a feasible solution, we assume that the lifetime of the given temporal graph $\calG$ is at least $|V|^2$.
+We assume that the lifetime of the given temporal graph $\calG$ is at least $|V|^2$ in order to ensure the existence of a feasible solution.
 We also consider a multi-agent variant $k$-\tempex of \tempex in which there are $k$ agents initially located at $s$.
 An exploration schedule $\mathcal S$ comprises temporal walks for all $k$ agents such that each node of $\calG$ is visited by at least one agent.
 The arrival time of $\mathcal S$ is then the time when the last unvisited node is reached by an agent.

-A $\rho$-approximation algorithm for \tempex or $k$-\tempex is an algorithm that runs in polynomial time and outputs an exploration schedule whose arrival time is at most $\rho$ times the arrival time of the optimal exploration schedule.
+In the remainder of this section and in Sections~\ref{sec:general} and~\ref{sec:underlying} we assume that full knowledge about the graphs in all time steps is available to the algorithm when the exploration schedule is computed.
+In Sections~\ref{sec:regular}--\ref{sec:gossiping}, we consider online problems where full knowledge about the graphs in future time steps is not available.